Theory of ab initio downfolding with arbitrary range electron-phonon coupling: Computational results

-We now consider the phonon-induced renormalization of $U^{el},V^{el}$, starting from the static limit.
-We apply eq.\,\eqref{eq:Uph_st} for the short-range electron-phonon coupling contribution of the on-site $U^{ph,st}$ and nearest-neighbor $V^{ph,st,\mathcal{S}}$ terms, and the $\omega=0$ limit of eq.\,\eqref{eq:Uph_long_range_full} for the long-range term $V^{ph,st,\mathcal{L}}$ - the on-site correction $\mathbf{R}=\mathbf{R}'$ is ill-defined for the long-range contribution.
+We now consider the phonon-induced renormalization of the intra-band terms $U^{el},V^{el}$, in the static limit.
+The short-range electron-phonon coupling contribution $U^{ph,st},V^{ph,st,\mathcal{S}}$ to the on-site and nearest-neighbor electron-electron interaction respectively is computed using Eq.\,\eqref{eq:Uph_st}.
 As we report in Table\,\ref{table:MgO_results}, we find a renormalization of the on-site term of $U^{ph,st}=-2.720$\,eV, bringing the overall on-site interaction to $U^{tot}(\omega=0)=U+U^{ph,st}=4.106$\,eV, \emph{i.e.}, phonons reduce the repulsive interaction by $39.8$\% compared to the case where their effect is ignored.
-Moreover, phonons induce a significant renormalization $V^{ph,st}=V^{ph,st,\mathcal{L}}+V^{ph,st,\mathcal{S}}=-1.025$\,eV of the nearest-neighbor electron repulsion, with $98$\% of this correction resulting from long-range coupling to the LO phonon, and only $2$\% due to short-range coupling to all phonons.
+Short-range electron-phonon coupling also leads to a weak attraction $V^{ph,st,\mathcal{S}}=-11$\,meV between nearest neighbors.
+Moreover, we find for both the on-site and nearest-neighbor terms, that the correction to the inter-band electron-electron interaction due to short-range electron-phonon coupling is of comparable magnitude to the intra-band values of these quantities.

+Importantly, we find that long-range electron-phonon coupling induces a large attraction between electrons in MgO, particularly when these are on neighboring sites (the on-site correction $\mathbf{R}=\mathbf{R}'$ is ill-defined for the long-range contribution).
+Given the isotropic character of MgO, we compute $\gamma^2$ using Eq.\,\eqref{eq:gamma_general_isotropic}, and obtain the phonon-induced attraction in the static limit as $-\gamma^2/(\epsilon_{\infty}r)$.
+We find an attraction $V^{ph,st,\mathcal{L}}=-1.005$\,eV between electrons on neighboring sites in MgO, as summarized in Table\,\ref{table:MgO_results} together with our computed value for $\gamma^2$.
+This strong effect is \emph{in addition} to the weak effect of short-range electron-phonon coupling on nearest neighbor interactions, as incorporated within the established cDFPT approach~\cite{Arita2015}.
+As we saw, for MgO this short-range contribution leads to an attraction of $V^{ph,st,\mathcal{S}}=-11$\,meV between neighboring electrons.
+It therefore becomes clear that within downfolded representations of polar materials, long-range electron-phonon coupling can dominate, and including it is imperative for the derived model Hamiltonians to faithfully represent the low-energy physics.